Written by: Susan Stafford-Pooley

-There are a number of conditions that can befall late-term gestation (seven months and beyond) and result in abortion – a situation even more traumatic by comparison, both physically for the horse and emotionally for the owner, than the early and relatively invisible “slipping” of an embryo.
+There are a number of conditions that mares can go through during late-term gestation (seven months and beyond) and result in abortion – a situation even more traumatic by comparison, both physically for the horse and emotionally for the owner, than the early and relatively invisible “slipping” of an embryo.

 One of the most common causes of late-term abortion in horses is placentitis.
 An inflammation of the placenta often caused by an infection invading the uterus via the cervix, placentitis is responsible for up to 40% of late-term abortions in mares.
 According to a report by C. Scott Bailey, DVM, an assistant professor of theriogenology at the North Carolina State University College of Veterinary Medicine, at the 2013 Society for Theriogenology Conference in Kentucky, 60% of placentitis cases are caused by bacterial infection, usually by Streptococcus zooepidemicus, or less often Leptospira spp. or E. coli.
 Fungal pathogens are also responsible for a percentage of cases.

 Placentitis symptoms are difficult to spot, and may be as subtle as a slight vaginal discharge or udder enlargement.
 Often abortion is the first sign there is a problem, or if the foal does make it to term, it is weak and sickly.